yingxuexiao/scDA-methods-companion/benchmark/README.md

 ## 🎯 **Evaluated Methods**

-We systematically evaluated **16 state-of-the-art DA methods** for single-cell data analysis.
+We systematically evaluated **13 state-of-the-art DA methods** for single-cell data analysis.
 The complete list of methods and their implementations are detailed in our publication.

 ---

 ## 🔍 **Method Selection Criteria**

 Methods were selected based on the following rigorous criteria:

-### ✅ **Criteria**

-- **Method must be currently functional and maintained**
-- **Specifically designed for single-cell data analysis**
-- **Primary intent must be differential abundance analysis**

-### 🚫 **Exclusion Criteria**

-Several methods were excluded from our benchmark:

-- **scellpam**: Primarily a clustering method, not designed for DA analysis
-- **TascCODA**: Requires construction of cell-type hierarchy trees, dependent on well-defined cell-type relationships
-- **Other exclusions**: Methods that were deprecated, not maintained, or primarily designed for other analytical purposes

 ---